What's at stake in Week 16: Predictions, playoff scenarios, more

 Point spread: MIN -6 | Matchup quality: 40.1 (of 100)

 Courtney Cronin's pick: While the Vikings control their own playoff destiny, it's not as simple as "win and in" for Minnesota in Week 16.
 But Minnesota can do its part against the Lions the same way it notched a win over its division rival in Week 9: pressure Matthew Stafford early and often.
 The Lions QB was sacked 10 times in their first meeting and now has even fewer weapons to work with on offense after Marvin Jones Jr. and Kerryon Johnson went on IR, though he is making a concerted effort to get the ball out faster.
-Kirk Cousins and the offense should be able to build some consistency after finally getting the run game going in Week 15.
+Kirk Cousins and the offense should be able to build some consistency after finally getting the running game going in Week 15.
 Vikings 31, Lions 20

 Michael Rothstein's pick: The offense has gotten markedly less explosive since the teams' previous meeting.
 Add in that the Vikings are playing for a playoff berth and Detroit has nothing to play for other than pride, and this could get ugly.
 Of course, based on the Lions' history of the past quarter-century or so, this is exactly the type of game Detroit would win.
 But with Stafford banged up, it's tough to see that actually happening.
 Vikings 27, Lions 10